M2MCloud/AzureIotWorkshop/HOL2/readme.md

 1. In the `censis-workshop` Resource Group blade, select add in the top left

    ![add](content/add.png)
-1. In the search box type "Azure Stream Analytics" and select the suggestion
+1. In the search box type "Stream Analytics Job" and select the suggestion

    ![searchasa](content/searchasa.png)
-1. Select `Stream Analytics job` from the results and click `Create`
+1. Select `Stream Analytics Job` from the results and click `Create`

    ![create](content/createasas.png)
 1. In the `New Stream Analytics job` blade, fill in the values as follows (selecting your subscription where relevant) and click `Create`: